What Does the Bible Say About Sleeping Too Much?

 10. 1 Thessalonians 5:6 – “So then, let us not be like others, who are asleep, but let us be awake and sober.”
 In this verse, Paul uses sleep metaphorically to describe a state of spiritual lethargy, urging believers to be spiritually awake and vigilant.

-See also What Does the Bible Say About Body Piercing?
+See also What Does the Bible Say About Taking Care of Your Parents?

 These verses reflect the Bible’s perspective that while sleep is necessary and beneficial, excessive sleeping, especially when it leads to laziness or neglect of duties, is discouraged.
 The Scripture advocates for a balanced lifestyle where rest is valued but does not overshadow the importance of hard work and responsible living.